Pharmaceuticals

 Abelacimab Stops Bleeding, But Stroke Impact Uncertain

-Fully published results from Athos Therapeutics’ AZALEA-TIMI 71 trial for its novel Factor XI inhibitor abelacimab, confirming the drug’s lower bleeding risks, but leaving researchers uncertain about its ability to prevent stroke in AFib patients.
+Anthos Therapeutics published the full results of its Phase 2 AZALEA-TIMI 71 trial for its novel Factor XI inhibitor, abelacimab, confirming the drug’s lower bleeding risks, but leaving researchers uncertain about its ability to prevent stroke in AFib patients.

-• Current guidelines recommend direct-acting oral anticoagulants (DOACs) for AF because they reduce ischemic stroke with a lower risk of brain hemorrhage.
+• Current guidelines recommend direct-acting oral anticoagulants (DOACs) for AFib because they reduce ischemic stroke with a lower risk of brain hemorrhage.

 • Unfortunately, DOACs often cause gastrointestinal bleeding, which prompted the development of new stroke-prevention methods like Factor XI inhibition.